-2.41 Forsyth Technical Community College Health Technology Programs Student Consent and Release Student's full name (Print)
+2.41 Forsyth Technical Community College Health Technology Programs Student Consent and Release

+Student's full name (Print)

-General Policies - - - - - -
+General Policies

 I have received/given access to the MRI/Forsyth Tech Student Handbook and e-catalog.
 I have read and understand the policies outlined in the MRI and Forsyth Tech Student Handbook and e-catalog.
 I agree to abide by these policies.
 I understand the repercussions for failure to abide by these policies.

 Student Signature: Date:

 Media Release

-Pictures of students are taken for the purpose of displaying them on MRI Program bulletin boards and Policy Books.
+Pictures of students are taken to display them on MRI Program bulletin boards and Policy Books.
 Occasionally photos are taken in lab or classroom settings for school advertising purposes.
 I hereby grant permission for a photograph to be taken of myself, and to be displayed on bulletin boards, Forsyth Tech website or publications, or in a slide show.

+Student Signature: Date:

 Skill Assessment and Partner Care Consent

 I am aware that as part of my education in the MRI Program I may be required to serve as a patient for fellow students.
 Physical contact made during all class/laboratory/clinical experiences in which I participate, serving as a patient or practitioner, will be done in a professional, safe, supervised, and respectful manner.

+Student Signature: Date:

 Release of Information to Clinical Agencies

 I am aware that as part of my education in the MRI Program the clinical agencies may require the release of personal and demographic information which will be provided by me.
 I authorize Forsyth Technical Community College to release the information on my behalf as requested by the individual agencies.

+Student Signature: Date:

+•

 Reference for Employment or Schools

 I hereby grant permission to the MRI Program to serve as a reference for future employers and/or schools.

+Student Signature: Date: